streamnative/pulsar-hub/protocol-handlers/mop/0.1.0/mop.md

 To install the MoP protocol handler, follow these steps:

-1. Download the MoP protocol handler from [here](https://github.com/streamnative/mop/releases/download/v0.1.0/pulsar-protocol-handler-mqtt-0.1.0.nar).
+1. Download the NAR package of the MoP protocol handler from [here](https://github.com/streamnative/mop/releases/download/v0.1.0/pulsar-protocol-handler-mqtt-0.1.0.nar).

 2. Install the MoP protocol handler.